 The exercise of economic activities in Mozambique is subject to licensing.

-Note there is no private ownership of land in Mozambique.
+Please note that there is no private ownership of land in Mozambique.

 7.4 Are there any royalties, restrictions, fees and/or taxes payable on the extraction or export of natural resources?